realbakari/website/content/lec/poster_guidelines.md

 # Evaluation Criteria
 I use the following criteria to score posters.
-You can also [[download]](poster_rubric.docx) the rubric as a Word doc for printing.

 * **Appearance**
     - Display attracts viewer's attention.